UPDATE Post: 05/05/2020

 - RDP: If you need to have RDP exposed you should investigate if you could replace it with another service such as Azure Bastion, JIT services or proxy services which are available.

 Regardless of services that you have the most important aspect is making sure that services have logging enabled so that you have visibility into what is going on.

 3: Exploiting Vulnerabilities

 Protection against vulnerabilities are pretty simple but yet difficult, patching.
-This may sound simple, but most companies struggle since their enviroment is complex and lacking the visibility to see the threat landscape and also having the resources to follow this up.
+This may sound simple, but most companies struggle since their environment is complex and lacking the visibility to see the threat landscape and having the resources to follow this up.
 There have been many companies that got compromised because of an unpatched Pulse VPN software 6 months after the vulnerability became known, same has been the issue with Microsoft Exchange where there was a big vulnerability https://healthitsecurity.com/news/82-of-vulnerable-microsoft-exchange-servers-remain-unpatched.
 This means that organizations need to do one of two things.

 - 1: Follow the current threat landscape and looking at the trends based upon services that are deployed inside the company, then patch when new vulnerabilities emerge

 - 2: Outsource services, to a cloud service or to a trusted partner.
 Now the issue that many companies are struggling with is resource/expertise to handle this on their own.
 Using a cloud service as an alternative can be an option or that you use a service provider.